TheAzzieDev/AICameraUI/README.md

 # AICameraUI
-A test for how the how the UI can look for the security camera
+A test for how the UI can look for the security camera